vtumrukota/birthday-party/README.md

 ## Future Features

 - Add Virtualization to the birthday list to make it even faster
+- Add error reporting & analytics services to monitor the app
 - Ability to mark & filter by favorite birthdays
 - Support for Mobile browsers
 - Multi-Language support